Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 A player performs this action when she does not want to perform any other action for the rest of this Action Phase.
 When it would be the turn of a player that passed, simply skip her.
 If all players have passed, the Action Phase ends and the [Status Phase](#user-content-StatusPhase) starts.

 **Important: A player may not pass before having used her Strategy Card through a Strategic Action.**
-*Note: A player that passed may still use the Secondary Abilities of Strategy Cards played after she passed.*
+*Note: A player that passed may still execute the Secondary Abilities of Strategy Cards played after she passed.*
 </div>

 #### Tactical Action <a name="TacticalAction"></a>